-The SBU Membership Services Committee (3 persons in total including the DPO) have access to member data in order for them to carry out their legitimate tasks for the Union.
-Tournament directors have limited access to name, number, rank and post code to enable them to carry out their legitimate role when directing events.
+The SBU Member Services Committee (3 persons in total including the DPO) have access to member data in order for them to carry out their legitimate tasks for the Union.
+Tournament directors have limited access to name, number, BBO user name, rank and post code to enable them to carry out their legitimate role when directing events.
 A club secretary can access/modify contact data for their home club members.